ccbogel/QualCoder/README.md

 4. Set up virtual environment and install python modules.
 The virtual environment will be in its own folder called env.
 Installing required modules takes a while.

+For example you might be in this folder, where you unzipped Qualcoder:

+yourcomputer:~Downloads/QualCoder-3.7

 ```
 python3.12 -m venv env
 source env/bin/activate